1777 Sentry Parkway West

-Kevin Ecker has over 13 years of experience in planning, scheduling, construction, manufacturing, project management and leadership in both the private and public sectors.
+Kevin Ecker has 15 years of experience in planning, scheduling, construction, manufacturing, project management and leadership in both the private and public sectors.
 His portfolio of successful projects include residential, commercial, industrial, and nuclear facilities as well as capital equipment design and manufacturing.
 Core responsibilities included monitoring costs, tracking critical path activities and actively driving team engagement to meet schedule and project goals.
 Before joining CPMI, Kevin served as a Senior Project Manager for an engineering firm where he lead a multi-discipline team in development, engineering and fabrication of storage and transportation systems for spent nuclear fuel.
 He has been a leader on spent nuclear fuel storage program implementation & expansion, procedure development, and subcontractor management.
 Prior to that, he spent several years as a Project Manager and Project Engineer for construction management firms in the Philadelphia region responsible for overall success of the project and for ensuring all work was completed on time and under budget.
 He has extensive experience in all aspects of project management including budgeting costs, subcontractor negotiations, onsite implementation, adherence to contract documents, and schedule control.

 - Lehigh University, M.Eng., Mechanical Engineering

 - University of Pennsylvania, B.S.E., Mechanical Engineering and Applied Mechanics, minor in Mathematics